Such testing may be carried out because of a high risk screening test result, a family history of anomalies or an abnormal ultrasound scan.

-Many European countries now offer screening in the first trimester of pregnancy.
-This includes a 12 week scan to measure the nuchal translucency which, combined with pregnancy specific blood test results, will provide a risk for trisomies 21, 18 and 13 (Down, Edwards and Patau syndrome).
-Those receiving a high risk may then opt for an invasive test to check the baby’s chromosomes.
+Many European countries offer screening in the first trimester of pregnancy.
+This includes a 12 week scan to measure the nuchal translucency which, combined with pregnancy specific blood test results, will provide a risk for trisomies 21, 18 and 13 (Down, Edwards and Patau syndromes).
+Those receiving a high risk may then opt for an invasive test to check the fetal chromosomes.

 The number and types of anomalies suspected before birth will depend on what tests are available, the experience of the operator and the accuracy of the particular test.
 All of these factors are continually changing and vary between centres and countries.

-EUROCAT Registries collect information on whether an anomaly was suspected prenatally, the gestation at first suspicion, the type of test that led to that suspicion and the outcome of the pregnancy.
-Monitoring detection rates for different anomalies, the types of tests used and the outcome of affected pregnancies is an important part of the work carried out by EUROCAT.
+EUROCAT Registries collect information on whether an anomaly was suspected prenatally, the gestational age at first suspicion, the type of test that led to that suspicion and the outcome of the pregnancy.
+Monitoring detection rates for different anomalies, the types of tests used and the outcome of affected pregnancies (livebirth, termination of pregnancy) is an important part of the work carried out by EUROCAT.

 Definition of some prenatal terms